 “Investing is like a cup.
 The cup can hold coffee, tea, or milk but at the end of the day they’re all vessels.
 What you can put into that cup depends on if you have a registered or open account.”

-“The 3 most important things when it comes to investing – time, money and rate of return.
+“The three most important things when it comes to investing – time, money and rate of return.
 The only one of these that we can’t make more of is time.
-So being Gen Y is an advantage because we have more of that elusive time!
+Being Gen Y is an advantage because we have more of that elusive time!
 There’s no cheaper time to start saving than today.”